Is Bad ERP System Design and Implementation to Blame for Bad Pricing? 💻

-What is ERP systems design and implementation?
+What is ERP system design and implementation?

-In its basic definition, ERP is an enterprise-wide information system that integrates and controls all the business and technological operations in the entire organization.
-It is “a packaged business software system that enables a company to manage the efficient and optimum use of its resources (materials, human resources, finance, etc.) by providing a total, integrated solution for the organization’s information-processing system.
+In its basic definition, ERP is an enterprise-wide information system that integrates and controls all the business and technological operations in the entire organisation.
+It is a packaged business software system that enables a company to manage the efficient and optimum use of its resources (materials, human resources, finance, etc.) by providing a total, integrated solution for the organisation’s information-processing system.
 The software facilitates, if well-implemented, the integration of all the functional information flows into a single pathway with a common database.
 Therefore, it allows easy and immediate access to information regarding inventory, product or customer data, prior history information, parking space, surveillance and access control.

 Case study on How ERP systems design and implementation impact the quality of your pricing